openbrewerydb/openbrewerydb/README.md

   - Updates the Contributors section in `README.md`
   - Generates contributor table with avatars and contribution types

-### Validation & Maintenance
+### Workflow
-- `npm run validate`
-  - Validates all CSV files against the JSON Schema
-  - Checks for required fields and data format consistency
-  - Reports any validation errors that need attention

 - `npm run workflow:maintain`
   - Comprehensive maintenance workflow that:
+    1. Validates all CSV files
-    1. Combines all CSV files
+    2. Combines all CSV files
-    2. Generates new IDs if needed
+    3. Generates new IDs if needed
-    3. Creates JSON and SQL files
+    4. Creates JSON and SQL files
-    4. Splits back into individual state files
+    5. Splits back into individual state files
   - Run this after making any dataset updates

+## 🤝 Contributing

+For information on contributing to this project, please see the [contributing guide](CONTRIBUTING.md) and our [code of conduct](CODE_OF_CONDUCT.md).

+1. Fork the repository
+2. Add or update breweries in the CSV (Excel, Google Sheets)
+3. Submit a Pull Request

+### Tips

+First and foremost, don't worry about messing up! 🙂 Thank you so much for contributing! 🙌

+- CSVs are organized by `data/[country]/[state_province]`
+- Required fields/columns: `name`, `brewery_type`, `city`, `state_province`, and `country`
+- When adding a brewery, do not include an `id`.
+This will be created after review.
+- Please either add to `breweries.csv` (preferred if adding breweries for a new country) or the individual state/province CSV file.
+Adding to both at the same time may introduce duplicates/errors.

 ## 👾 Community